Tanzania starts moving Maasai out of Ngorongoro reserve

 The indigenous community has lived in the reserve, a UNESCO World Heritage site in northern Tanzania, for over a century.

-But they now face being moved out, as the authorities contend that their growing population is a threat to wildlife habitat.
+But they now face the threat of eviction, as the authorities contend that their growing population is encroaching on wildlife habitat.

 Officials insist the relocation is voluntary.